What is Accounts Receivable Factoring?

 Accounts receivable factoring, also known as factoring, is a financial transaction in which a company sells its accounts receivable to a finance company that specializes in buying receivables at a discount (called a factor).
 Accounts receivable factoring is also known as invoice factoring or accounts receivable financing.

 Understanding How Accounts Receivable Factoring Works

 Factoring is a financial transaction in which a company sells its receivables to a financial company (called a factor).
 The factor collects payment on the receivables from the company’s customers.

 Companies choose factoring if they want to receive cash quickly rather than waiting for the duration of the credit terms.
-Factoring allows companies to immediately build up their cash flow and pay any outstanding obligations.
+Factoring allows companies to immediately build up their cash balance and pay any outstanding obligations.
 Therefore, factoring helps companies free up capital that is tied up in accounts receivable and also transfers the default risk associated with the receivables to the factor.

 How Accounts Receivables are Priced by Factoring Companies